ben001109/maii-bot/README.md

 ```

 The API service will be available at `http://localhost:3000`.
-The docker-compose file uses Node.js 20 images for the API and bot services.
+The docker-compose file builds the API and bot images from their respective Dockerfiles and also launches Postgres and Redis containers.

 ## Log Files